bchcohenlab/rt-fMRI_Neurofeedback_of_ADHD/README.md

     - The top button can be yellow, the bottom two must be green.

  ## Button Box Setup
-  1. slices = 1, Trigger = 1, volumes = 364, USB Mode = "HID"
+  1. slices = 1, Trigger = 1, volumes = 364
+  2. In Options Menu, set USB Mode = "HID"
-  2. everything is ‘1’
+  3. everything is ‘1’
-  3. works for MSIT and NF
+  4. works for MSIT and NF
   NOTE: quit after each run and restart, as number of volumes is higher than needed

  ## Dell Computer Setup: